miguel-mpm/NoChat4U/README.md

 2. Launch the Riot Client from the app by pressing "Play"
 3. Click to toggle between online/offline
 4. The icon color indicates your current status

+## Compatibility

+- macOS 14.6 (Sonoma) or newer
+- Intel and Apple Silicon (Universal)
+- League of Legends installed on your Mac

 ## Support